-The Great Lakes contain over 35,000 islands, and many of them are uninhabited.
+The Great Lakes contain over 35,000 islands, many of which are uninhabited.
 However, a select few draw sailors and visitors from all over North America during the brief summer tourist season.
 Here are five of our favorite islands on the Great Lakes.

 Storing a Catalina 27 sailboat for a long winter on the Great Lakes can be an expensive proposition.
 We found an inexpensive solution that every practical sailor can appreciate.

 Food poisoning from food contaminated at a restaurant can be a nightmare for public health officials and result in the end of business for even a large restaurant chain.
 Here are some of the most noteworthy cases of restaurant food poisoning over the last 40 years.